-Trainees can also gain a Waterman’s Certificate and ‘Freedom’ to operate on the Thames as a Journeyman having met the very highest standards.
+Those bound to our training schemes obtain a Tier 1 Level 2 UK Boatmaster’s Licence, specialist endorsements including the Thames Watermen’s Local Knowledge Endorsement and a comprehensive knowledge of the tidal river Thames from Teddington to the Estuary.
+Apprentices can have a Master or mentor to assist them through their training.
+Once completed the apprentices gain a Waterman’s Certificate and ‘Freedom’ to operate on the Thames as a Journeyman having met the very highest standard.
 Those that have worked in the towing and pushing industry can also obtain a Lighterman’s Certificate.

-Trainees can also take advantage of the Company’s offer of training in traditional skills such as barge driving and through the activities of our Lighterage Committee, we are able to offer regular local knowledge voyages covering the whole area and sea going Sail Training opportunities in the waters around the UK.
+We continue to develop and offer training in traditional skills such as barge driving and through the activities of our Lighterage Committee, we are able to offer regular local knowledge voyages covering the whole area and sea going Sail Training opportunities in the waters around the UK.

-If you are interested in signing up to one of our schemes then please get in touch by calling 0207 283 2373.
-You could also email the Training Officer Alex Hickman on firstname.lastname@example.org
+If you are interested in signing up to one of our schemes, then please get in touch by calling 020 7283 2373.
+You could also email the Training Officer Alex Hickman .

 (Newly admitted Journeymen Freemen)